Taking on an employee

 Your employee’s tax code may also change during the year, if the employee's circumstances change, for example if they notify HMRC that they have a new source of untaxed income.
 HMRC will let you know if it changes.
 Once a code number is issued it remains in force from year to year until HMRC notify a change.
 You must not, under any circumstances, use another code unless advised to do so by HMRC.

 During the year, any changes to an employee’s code number will be notified to you on form P6.
 This will be sent by post, can be viewed online if you use HMRC’s PAYE Online for employers service, or received electronically if you use payroll software.
+It should be used on the first pay day after it is received, unless you are notified otherwise.

 At the same time, HMRC will notify any changes of tax code to your employee and will give them a breakdown of the allowances that HMRC thinks they are due, and an explanation of how the code number is worked out.
 The P6 that you receive as the employer, tells you what your employee’s tax code is, but does not explain how the code is worked out for reasons of confidentiality.